mariamhmahmoud/mcwt-web/README.md

-#mcwt-web
-Website created for the 2018-19 MCWT Advanced Website Design Competition, won 1st place in the competition.
-The site's purpose was to show demonstration of HTML and CSS skills and unique design skills, so no frameworks were used.
+This is the 1st place winning website of the 2018-19 MCWT Advanced Website Design Competition.
+The purpose of this site was to show demonstration of HTML and CSS skills and unique design skills, so no frameworks were used.